openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if:

--  an attempt is made to create an instance of an *abstract* class.
+-  An attempt is made to create an instance of an *abstract* class.
--  a non-*abstract* class has an *abstract* method.
+-  A non-*abstract* class has an *abstract* method.
--  both *abstract* and *final* modifiers are used on a class.
+-  Both *abstract* and *final* modifiers are used on a class.

 .. index::
    modifier